asterinas/jinzhao-disk/user-cli/README.md

 # JinDisk User CLI

 JinDisk User CLI is a utility (set) used to conveniently set up disk encryption based on the JinDisk.
-This is a part of the whole JinDisk project (the other part is dm-jindisk). `jindisksetup` is the command line tool for creating, accessing and managing encrypted JinDisk devices.
-Just like dm-jindisk is an alternative of dm-crypt, `jindisksetup` is as a counterpart to cryptsetup.
+This is a part of the whole JinDisk project (the other part is dm-jindisk). `jindisksetup` is the command line tool for creating, accessing ,and managing encrypted JinDisk devices.
+Just like dm-jindisk is an alternative to dm-crypt, `jindisksetup` is a counterpart to cryptsetup.

-This README covers how this user-space CLI to utilize dm-jindisk to encrypt a disk device.
+This README covers how this user-space CLI utilizes dm-jindisk to encrypt a disk device.

 ## Software dependencies

-Here is the list of packages recommended for the compilation of project for particular distributions:
+Here is the list of packages recommended for the compilation for particular distributions:

 - For Debian and Ubuntu: `git gcc make autoconf automake autopoint pkg-config libtool gettext libssl-dev libdevmapper-dev libpopt-dev uuid-dev libssh-dev`.
 To run the demo(s) you probably also need to install `sharutils dmsetup jq xxd expect keyutils netcat passwd openssh-client sshpass`.